-During Q2 2023 YTD, the Company incurred professional fees of \$1,090,581 compared to \$526,468 during Q2 2023 relating to legal, accounting, and other consulting fees.
+During Q3 2023 YTD, the Company incurred professional fees of \$1,246,330 compared to \$906,969 during Q3 2022 relating to legal, accounting, and other consulting fees.
 The increase in professional fees was due to higher legal and consulting fees incurred related to the Company's graduation to the TSX, legal fees incurred for the filing of the base shelf prospectus, and legal fees related to the Company's marketed public offering completed during Q2 2023.
+Higher legal fees were also incurred in Mexico in relation to the acquisitions of land, surface, and water rights on the Cordero property.

-Provision for 100% of IVA receivable
+Reversal of Provision for IVA receivable

-During the third quarter of 2022, the Company filed a cumulative IVA return for months previously not filed that had a net value of approximately \$7.7 million.
-The Company provided all of the supporting documentation required to substantiate and validate the cumulative IVA claim, and responded to all of SAT's inquiries and requests for additional documentation.
-The Company is currently nearing completion of a mandatory in-person audit with SAT.
+During the third quarter of 2022, the Company filed a cumulative IVA return for months previously not filed totaling approximately \$8.0 million.
+The Company provided the supporting documentation required to substantiate and validate the cumulative IVA claim and responded to all of SAT's inquiries and requests for additional documentation.
+Subsequent to the reporting period, the Company completed an in-person audit with SAT and received a refund of \$8.0 million for the cumulative IVA return filed, including interest and inflationary adjustments.